graphql/graphql-spec/spec/Section 3 -- Type System.md

 - `if: Boolean! = true` - When `true`, fragment _should_ be deferred.
 When
   `false`, fragment will not be deferred and data will be included in the initial response.
-Defaults to `true` when omitted or null.
+Defaults to `true` when omitted.
 - `label: String` - May be used by GraphQL clients to identify the data from responses and associate it with the corresponding defer directive.
 If provided, the GraphQL Server must add it to the corresponding payload. `label`